El Ideal Bakery by ClaireMRA via Wikimedia cc

 How to get there

 The El Ideal Bakery is at 118 Rizal Street, Brgy 3, Silay City, the same place where it was established years ago.
 It’s close to Bacolod-Silay International Airport, about a 10-minute drive.
-So it’s really accessible for travelers and a must-visit for your pasalubong needs.
+It’s highly accessible for travelers and a must-visit for your pasalubong needs.

 Follow the Out of Town Travel Blog on Facebook, Twitter, Instagram, and Pinterest if you want more travel and food-related updates.